matanolabs/matano-website/docs/log-sources/ingestion.md

 To retrieve the value of the Matano sources bucket, use the `matano info` command.
 See [Retrieving resource values](../getting-started.md#retrieving-resource-values).

-When sending data to the Matano provided sources bucket, upload files to the `/data/<log_source_name>` prefix where `log_source_name` is the name of your log source that you specified in your `log_source.yml` file.
+When sending data to the Matano provided sources bucket, upload files to the `<log_source_name>` prefix where `log_source_name` is the name of your log source that you specified in your `log_source.yml` file.

 For example, to upload data for a log source named `serverlogs`, you would upload data to the following key prefixes:

 ```
-/data/serverlogs/d007cb0d-7c00-43aa-b9a9-f7cc37e780dc.json
+serverlogs/d007cb0d-7c00-43aa-b9a9-f7cc37e780dc.json
-/data/serverlogs/80cd10db-7760-4e34-830d-b98342dd180a.json
+serverlogs/80cd10db-7760-4e34-830d-b98342dd180a.json
 ```

 If you are getting started, don't have existing data, or need your raw data to be a specific location, prefer using the Matano provided sources bucket.